Does Intermittent Fasting Increase Longevity?

 Why is SIRT1 An Important For Longevity?

-Sirtuins, particularly SIRT1 and SIRT3, can be turned on by fasting, and their effects can be seen in the way the body responds to insulin, protects itself from free radicals, and break down sugar.
+Sirtuins, particularly SIRT1 and SIRT3, can be turned on by fasting, and their effects can be seen in how the body responds to insulin, protects itself from free radicals, and breaks down sugar.

 SIRT1 is an enzyme that is involved in the process of cellular aging.
 It also helps regulate energy metabolism and insulin sensitivity.

-Mice allowed to fast for 24 hours showed an increase in the mRNA and protein expression levels of both SIRT1 and PPARalpha in their livers.
+Mice allowed to fast for 24 hours showed increased mRNA and protein expression levels of both SIRT1 and PPARalpha in their livers.

 Yet, a new study showed that The activation of SIRT1 has very relevant therapeutic potential against neurodegeneration.
 (SIRT1 levels are reduced, which correlates with the accumulation of tau aggregates)